5 August 2018 Lombok earthquake: Damage

 Widespread damage was reported in Lombok Island.
 Officials stated that structures in North Lombok Regency, in which the epicentre of the earthquake was located, reportedly suffered the greatest damage.
 Telecommunications went down and blackouts were reported throughout Lombok.
 Thousands of houses were damaged, many of which had already been struck by the foreshock.
 A lack of construction regulations and technical knowledge of builders regarding earthquake resistance, coupled with low economic ability, exacerbated the damage.
 At least three bridges reportedly had collapsed in Lombok.

 Immediately after the earthquake, most of Mataram lost electrical power.
 Although some parts of Lombok still received electricity, the load was only 50 MW compared to the normal 220 MW.
 Streets were jammed across Lombok as traffic lights were unusable and roads were blocked by debris.
 The Indonesian National Electricity Company (PLN) stated that electricity had been restored in major parts of Lombok hours after the quake, even though around 25% of the area in Lombok hadn't been restored.

 In Gili Trawangan, severe damage was reported to the island's cafes and resorts.
 As multiple convenience stores were abandoned by their owners, cases of looting were widely reported across the island.

 Significant damage was widely reported in Bali.
 In Kuta, wall collapses were reported in two department stores.
 Several temples were also damaged by the quake.
 The ceiling of Ngurah Rai International Airport was damaged although the airport remained operational.
 Terminal facilities of the Lombok International Airport were also slightly damaged, but the runway, taxiway and apron were undamaged and remained operational.
 Bali – Lombok ferry services, however, were temporarily terminated.
 Ferry services returned to normal operation on 6 August.

 On 6 August, during a press conference, Sutopo stated that a preliminary report suggests that more than 50% of structures in North Lombok Regency had been devastated by the earthquake.
 West Nusa Tenggara Governor Muhammad Zainul Majdi later stated that more than 80% of structures in North Lombok Regency had either been damaged or destroyed.

-Preliminary analysis conducted by the Indonesian National Board for Disaster Management showed that the earthquake managed to inflict more than 5 trillion rupiah (US$341 million) in damage.
-This total damage was also added by the damage that had been inflicted by the foreshock, which had caused a total damage of Rp 414 billion.
-The figure was revised to 8.8 trillion rupiah (~USD 600 million) by late August.
+Preliminary analysis conducted by the Indonesian National Board for Disaster Management showed that the earthquake managed to inflict more than 5 trillion rupiah (US$342 million) in damage.
+This total damage was also added by the damage that had been inflicted by the foreshock.
+Damage was revised to 8.8 trillion rupiah (US$607 million) by late August.
 On 8 August, it was announced that 42,239 houses and 458 schools had been either damaged or destroyed by the earthquake.